kevinsguo/Amazon-vine-analysis/README.md

 ![non-vine-analysis](Resources/non-vine-analysis.PNG)

 Based on the calculations, there are a total of 17514 reviews not under the Amazon vine programs, with 5154 reviews with 5 star reviews, and 29% of the total reviews are 5 stars.

+# Summary

+In comparison, there is a obvious bias for posiive reviews under the Amazon vine program, since the difference in percentage of 5 star views between vine and non-vine is about 12%.